-A student must be in attendance 90% of the time each semester to receive credit at Miami High School.
-A student may not miss more than 10 days per semester.
-At Miami High School and receive a passing grade.
-If he / she misses more than 10 days per semester.
-Oh, the grade will be an "NG" (No Grade). the student will remain in the class even if he/she has received an "NG" for the semester.
+A student must be in attendance 90% of the time each semester to receive credit at Miami Junior High School.
+A student may not miss more than ten (10) days per semester period at Miami Junior High School and receive a passing grade.
+If he/she misses more than 10 days per semester period the grade will be an "NG" (No Grade).
+The student will remain in the class even if he/she has received an NG for the semester period.